The Rocketeer (character): Synopsis

 Marco shows off Betty to his rich New York friends, but she is shaken when she hears of Cliff's apparent death.
 Cliff, meanwhile, lands in Long Island, meeting his old friend Goose Gander, and begins to search the city's nightclubs for Betty.
 He is successful but ends up in argument with her after she refuses to return to California, leading to a scuffle with Marco.
 The latter has Cliff restrained and beaten until he is interrupted by a mysterious figure who identifies himself as Jonas.
 A bitter Cliff refuses Betty's attempts at reconciliation and sulks, unaware that she has decided against sailing to Europe with Marco and is instead heading back to Los Angeles.
-Instead, through Goose he is engaged by Jonas to help break up the activities of a criminal gang in Bowery.
+Instead, through Goose, he is engaged by Jonas to help break up the activities of a criminal gang in Bowery.
 The operation pulls him into a murder investigation being carried out by Jonas; the victims are all former circus colleagues of Cliff.
 Only two members are unaccounted for, the magician Orsino and the gigantic, monstrous strongman, Lothar.
 Cliff and Goose are able to save Orsino from Lothar, who is killing the troupe in revenge for the accidental death of midget Teena, with whom he had become obsessed.
 Lothar tries to kill Cliff and Orsini at a funfair on the Boardwalk, but, with help from Jonas, Cliff is able to once again don his Rocketeer outfit and save his friend.
-Lothar is killed in the process, after which Cliff returns to LA, where Betty is waiting for him at the Bulldog Cafe.
+Lothar is killed in the process, after which Cliff returns to Los Angeles, where Betty is waiting for him at the Bulldog Cafe.